-- Level 2 Diploma in Horse Care/Racehorse Care - BTEC Level 2 Diploma in Horse Care - Level 2 Diploma for the Harness Horse Groom - Level 2 Diploma in BHS Horse Knowledge and Care - Level 2 Extended Certificate in Horse Care - Practical experience within the Equine industry - 3 GCSEs (A\-C)/A levels.
+- Level 2 Diploma in Work-based Horse Care/Racehorse Care - Level 2 Diploma for the Harness Horse Groom - Level 2 Diploma in Horse Knowledge and Care - Level 2 Extended Certificate in Horse Care - Practical experience within the Equine industry - 3 GCSEs (A\-C)/A levels.

 Learners who have completed the Welsh Baccalaureate may have completed units or short courses which will provide underpinning knowledge towards the Foundation Apprenticeship, this will be assessed during an initial assessment allowing Recognition of Prior Learning (RPL) where appropriate.
+Progression opportunities onto the Equine Apprenticeship also exist for adult learners who Degree (BSc).
+Examples of frameworks and courses available across Wales and the UK include: